HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

   - _There are several blocks to introduce different program of digitalents on `digitalents` page._
 - As a student or someone who's interested in coding, I want to know how can I apply for digitalents program.

+  - _There is a button link to application form of digitalents program at the bottom of `digitalents` page._

+  apply for digitalents program.

   - _There is a button link to application form of digitalents program at the